CyVerse-learning-materials/SciApps_guide/step4.rst

   2. Run SNAP as in the last section if you haven't.

      ..
 Tip::
-       Jobs disappear from the History panel when the browser gets refreshed.
-To load completed jobs to the History panel, click 'Workflow' then 'My jobs' to select them.
+       Jobs will disappear from the History panel when the browser gets refreshed.
+To load jobs back to the History panel, click 'Workflow' then 'My jobs' to select them.

        |myjobs_window|

-  3. Click **Annotation** category (left panel) or search for **MAKER**, then click **MAKER** to load **MAKER-0.0.1**.
+  3. Click **Annotation** category (left panel) or search for **MAKER**, then click **MAKER-2.32** to load the app form.

+  4. Click **SNAP-0.0.1** in the History panel to expand its outputs, then drag and drop **snap_out.hmm** into the **SNAP HMM file** field.

      |build_workflow2|

-  4. Under “Genome sequence file” click **or Browse DataStore**, then navigate the exampleData (*example_data > maker*); select **test_genome.fasta** and click 'Select and Close'.
+  5. Under “Genome sequence file” click **Browse DataStore**, then navigate the example (*sciapps > example > maker*); select **test_genome.fasta** and click 'Select and Close'.

-  5. Click **SNAP-0.0.1** in the History panel to expand its outputs, then drag and drop **my.all.hmm** into the **SNAP HMM file** field.

-  6. Under “Maker annotations” click **or Browse DataStore**, then navigate the exampleData (*example_data > maker*); select **my.all.gff.gz** and click 'Select and Close'.
+  6. Under “Maker annotations” click **Browse DataStore**, then navigate the example data (*sciapps > example > maker*); select **maker_out.gff.gz** and click 'Select and Close'.

   7. Leave others as defaults, then click the "Submit Job" button.

-  8. Once COMPLETED, click **MAKER-0.0.1** in the History panel to expand its outputs, then click **maker_output.jbrowse** to visualize annotation results.
+  8. Once COMPLETED, click **MAKER-2.32** in the History panel to expand its outputs, click the 'Visualization' icon, then select **maker_out.view.tgz** to visualize the annotation results.

      ..
 Note::
-       You will get an email notification if selected 'Yes' before 'Submit Job', or you can click on the 'i' icon to check the analysis status.
-For manual annotation of the MAKER results with Apollo, go to http://data.maizecode.org/apollo with username: demo@demo.com, and password: demo.
+       For new results, it may take a while for visualization to be ready since the results need to be copied from CyVerse Data Store to the SciApps visualization server.

 ----

 *Step 2: Creating a Workflow*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This step will show you how to build a two-step workflow with previously completed MAKER and SNAP jobs.
+This step describes how to build a two-step workflow with previously completed MAKER and SNAP jobs.

   1. Check the checkboxes for step 1 (SNAP), and step 2 (MAKER) in the History panel, then click the ‘build a workflow’ link to load the Workflow building page.